 It is believed that in 1904 a forester from the Bronx Zoo brought in Asian Chestnut trees to decorate the Zoo.
 It was in these trees that a blight called Endothia Parasitica was born.
 The fungus, which was unintentionally brought to America, spread fast.
 In less than 10 years the American Chestnut was all but extinct.
 The root bases below the disease are still alive but the saplings that they produce do not live long.
 Researchers have spent the last 100 years trying to revive the species but to no avail.
 Our American Chestnuts are now gone.

-Farm Table 6' x 40" Thin top
+Farm Table sold 6' x 40" $2995.00 Wood is extinct Thin top

 Farm Table Bench and Chairs